How to find your ancestors in old newspapers

 From scandalous headlines to tales of wartime tragedy, understand the world your ancestors lived in with vivid details that you'll only find in historical newspapers.
 Here's how to uncover meaningful family stories in the archives.

-Thanks to digitisation projects, a wealth of historical newspaper pages is available to explore online.
+Thanks to digitisation projects, a wealth of historical newspaper pages is available to explore online, from special interest magazines to British periodicals.
 You can leaf through hundreds of years of news with ease.

 The British Newspaper Archive – created by Findmypast and the British Library – contains millions of pages from local, national and specialist newspapers from across the UK and Ireland.